rravi99/senior_year_cs/README.md

 ## Python Game:
 I coded a basic Snake game with a partner using threads, Java GUI, and object-oriented programming.

+## TicTacToe BST:
+Coded a tic-tac-toe game in Java with a partner.
+Uses a Binary Search Tree to store all possible combinations of a TicTacToe game.
+When playing against the computer, the program traverses the BST in order to come up with the next best possible move, with the highest probability of winning.
+The TicTacToe game is displayed to the console using Java GUI, complete with sound effects, and thread delays to create a more seamless playing experience.

 # Intermediate Data Programming
 Intermediate Data Programming was offered for college credit through the University of Washinton (CSE 163).
 This class focused on Python and data processing (pandas, numpy, scikitlearn).